Dog Bite Statistics and Injury Rates in US and Orange County CA

 • Chest 14%

-Almost 80% of Dog Bite Injuries to Children Requiring Hospitalization are Head, Face and/or Neck Injuries
+Almost 80% of Animal Attack and Biting Injuries to Children Requiring Hospitalization are Head, Face and/or Neck Injuries

 Approximately 27,000 Patients Endure Reconstructive or Plastic Surgery After a Dog Bite Each Year